Chasing demons: 75 years on, D-Day haunts, drives its vets

 They are back on battlefields where the World War II veterans saw friends killed, took lives themselves, were scarred physically and mentally and helped change the course of history.

-Given the painful memories, given their unfamiliarity with the country they liberated, given the difficulty of traveling abroad, why are Americans in their 90s coming back for this week’s anniversary of the June 6, 1944, invasion of Normandy?
+Given the painful memories, given their unfamiliarity with the country they liberated, given the difficulty of traveling abroad, why are Americans and veterans from other Allied nations in their 90s coming back for this week’s anniversary of the June 6, 1944, invasion of Normandy?

 For many, returning is a duty, a way to honor fallen comrades and fulfill promises they made as young men never to forget each other.
 Some buried their memories for decades but feel a compulsion to face their demons before going to their graves.
 Many fear the world is forgetting and want young people to hear their stories one last time.

-Note: This story has been corrected to show surname of veteran in second section is Deitch, not Dietch.